danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 }
 ```

-If we now run the test app, you will see that the `Text` view now updates when we type in the text field.
+If we run the test app again, you'll see that the text is now updated when we type in the rich text editor.
 This is because our coordinator listens for changes in the text field and updates the text binding for us.

 However, tapping the button to change the text still doesn't update the rich text editor.
 This is something we have to leave for later, since updating the editor is quite tricky, if we want things like the text position to behave correctly whenever the text changes.